sirintra/PMC-PC-training/docs/source/pc_package.rst

   3. ``src/`` contains Snakemake and accessory scripts

-* ``slurm/`` contain configuration of Kelvin2 profile.
-This enables Snakemake to submit jobs to the cluster via slurm job scheduler
+* ``slurm/`` contains a configuration profile for the Kelvin2 environment.
+This enables Snakemake to submit jobs to the cluster via the slurm job scheduler.

 .. image:: img_analysis_package.png